Polistes: Nestmate recognition

 Polistes spp. discriminate colony mates using an acquired (i.e. learned) cue, absorbing hydrocarbons from the natal nest at eclosion.
 This cuticular hydrocarbon "signature" is derived both from the plant material and the foundress-applied substances from which the nest is made.
 Studies of Polistes fuscatus have researched the molecular basis of the recognition "pheromone" used by the wasps, and indicate at least some of the recognizable labels have the same chemical constituents as the adult cuticular hydrocarbons.
 Similar recognition is found in Polistes metricus.

 Dominant individuals of P. dominula have differing cuticular profiles from workers, and the frequent observations of the dominant female stroking its gaster across the nest surface, combined with its staying on the nest for longer times than subordinates, suggests the dominant individual may contribute more to the nest odor.

-P. carolina females do not preferentially feed their own progeny (as larvae), so it may be the case that nest odor only serves as a likely indicator of relatedness, rather than a specific label of kinship.
+P. carolina females do not preferentially feed their own progeny (as larvae).

 Further to this recognition of nestmates, Polistes biglumis foundresses discriminate between 'alien' eggs and their own via differential oophagy.

-The mechanism of differentiation is not elucidated, but is thought to be based upon differences in cuticular hydrocarbon odor.